- International Graduate

 - Have a full-time job offer in your field of study, or a related field of study, from a Newfoundland and Labrador employer;

-- Have legal status to work in Canada; that is to say, have a Citizenship and Immigration Canada Post-Graduate Work Permit.
+- Have legal status to work in Canada; that is to say, have an Immigration, Refugees, and Citizenship Canada (IRCC) Post-Graduate Work Permit.
+Work permits that are submitted with the PNP application must have duration of six months remaining prior to expiry date.

 - Have the qualifications, training, skills, and accreditation required for the job;